keptn-contrib/job-executor-service/examples/README.md

 # Examples

 *Note*: Unless specified otherwise, all commands should be executed from within this folder.
-It is assumed that job-executor-service is arleady installed and running (in remote execution plane).
+It is assumed that job-executor-service is already installed and running (in remote execution plane).

 ## Hello World